Hello! I’m a backend developer on the Wadiz Funding Development Team.

 2) Using Redis (Distributed Lock)

-The simplest way to address a single point of failure (SPOF) is to implement master-slave replication.
+The simplest way to address the Single Point of Failure (SPOF) issue is to implement master-slave replication.
 This allows you to apply locks even in a distributed environment.
-However, there is an issue here as well.
-If a problem occurs with the master, it might seem that the slave would take over to resolve the issue, but since Redis replication operates asynchronously, it can lead to race conditions.
+However, there is a problem here as well.
+If an issue arises with the master, you might expect the slave to be promoted to take over, but since Redis replication operates asynchronously, it can lead to race conditions.
 Therefore, even with clustering, the possibility of falling into a race condition remains.
 For example:

 - The master goes down before data is transferred to the slave.